leteodor/leteodor/README.md

 ## Hi there👋

 ### A little about me...
 I'm Lily, a full-stack web dev student at ASU🎓.
-I am enthusiastic about becoming a developer and have been working so far with Python, HTML, and CSS.
+I am passionate about improving my skills as a developer and have worked with Python, HTML, and CSS.
 I enjoy the process of learning how to code by solving puzzles in the form of projects, and I have skills in pattern recognition which helps me learn languages quickly.
 I want to gain mastery of sought-after languages for devs and to find my niche within the tech industry.

 My hobbies include gaming🎮, crocheting🧶, and yoga🧘.